techaroha/fabric-edge-docs/docs/additional-features/chainbridge/definitions.md

 ## Types of accounts

 Please make sure the accounts have enough native tokens to create transactions before starting.
-In Polygon Edge, you can assign premined balances to accounts when generating the genesis block.
+In Fabric Edge, you can assign premined balances to accounts when generating the genesis block.

 | **Type** |**Description**                                                                                                                |
 |----------|-------------------------------------------------------------------------------------------------------------------------------|